-Just like the Chrome browser, the Microsoft Chromium Edge also have Lazy image loading feature.
+Just like the Chrome browser, the Microsoft Chromium Edge also has a Lazy image loading feature.
 In this blog post, learn how to enable it.

-Microsoft recently released the first preview build of their Chromium-based Edge browser.
-After having a look at the browser, we managed to find out that preview build in Canary channel has Lazy Image loading feature.
+Microsoft recently released the first stable build of its Chromium-based Edge browser.
+After having a look at the browser, we managed to find out that it has a Lazy Image loading feature.

 Lazy loading feature primarily focuses on mobile devices, but now it is also available for the desktop too.
-Recently, Google confirmed that Chrome browser to support lazy loading by default, starting with version 75, the information was confirmed by addyosmani engineering manager at Google working on Chrome.
+Recently, Google confirmed that Chrome browser to support lazy loading by default, the information was confirmed by addyosmani engineering manager at Google working on Chrome.

 What is Lazy Image Loading